HigherState/jameson/README.md

 ####Jameson supports parser validators against key value pairs, these are of the form

-"key" -> validator  			-if the key is not required
+"key" -> parser/validator  			-if the key is not required
-"key" ->> validator 			-if the key is required
+"key" ->> parser/validator 			-if the key is required
-"key" -> "newKey" -> validator	-if the key is not required and maps with a new key
+"key" -> "newKey" -> parser/validator	-if the key is not required and maps with a new key
-"key" -> "newKey" ->> validator	-if the key is required and maps with a new key
+"key" -> "newKey" ->> parser/validator	-if the key is required and maps with a new key
+"key" |> (Any) => T - pipe value into a function with a single any parameter "key" |>> (Any) => T - pipe value into a function with a single any parameter, the key is required "key" -> parser/validator |> (T) => U - pipe value of parser/validator into a function with a single parameter of the same type as the parser output.

 ####The following validators are supported out of the box.